 Black-eyed susans are great companion plants for bee balm because the vivid yellow flowers will create plenty of contrast alongside the bright colors of bee balm flowers.
 Bee balm will also help repel insect pests that tend to attack your black-eyed susans.

 These daisylike flowers thrive in full sun to light shade and they need well-drained moist soil in order to grow properly.
+These are similar conditions as what is needed by bee balm, making these excellent bee balm companion plants.

 You should be careful to leave plenty of space when you grow black-eyed Susan plants and bee balms in the same garden bed.
 Both of these flowering plants can grow vigorously and might start competing for space and nutrients if they are grown too close together.